What is Google's Business Model & Why Is it Being Regulated?

 In 2015, the Google brand was restructured under the umbrella name of Alphabet Inc. in an attempt to narrow Google's focus.

-Today, Alphabet Inc. is the fourth-largest company in the world with an appetite for acquiring businesses of all shapes and sizes.
-Whether it’s controlling the temperature of our homes with Google Nest , managing our busy lives with the Android Operating System , directing us around cities with Waze or creating pioneering artificial intelligence with DeepMind , the ever-growing Alphabet Inc. ecosystem is everywhere.
+Today, Alphabet Inc. is one of the largest companies in the world with an appetite for acquiring businesses of all shapes and sizes.
+Whether it's controlling the temperature of our homes with Google Nest, managing our busy lives with the Android Operating System, directing us around cities with Waze or creating pioneering artificial intelligence with Gemini and DeepMind, the ever-growing Alphabet Inc. ecosystem is everywhere.

 What Is Google's Business Model?